polca/premise/docs/user_guide/external-scenarios.rst

 Purpose
 ---------

-*premise* enables users to seamlessly integrate custom scenarios, in addition to (or as an alternative to) existing IAM scenarios.
-This feature is particularly useful when users wish to incorporate projections for a sector, product, or technology that may not be adequately addressed by standard IAM scenarios.
+Premise can use custom scenarios alongside, or instead of, IAM scenarios.
+Use them to add projections for sectors, products or technologies missing from the supplied IAM data.

 Available user-defined scenarios
 ----------------------------------